-e.
-When, after he hits a fair ball, he touches only the fair portion of the double base on his first attempt at that base and a play is made at the base.

-Effect - Sec.
-2f: This is an appeal play and the defensive team loses the privilege of putting the batter-runner out, if the appeal is not made before he returns to first base, after over-running the base.
+- 11.2.5 When, after he hits a fair ball, he touches only the fair portion of the double base on his first attempt at that base and a play is made at the base. - 11.2.5.1 Effect Sec.
+11.2.6: This is an appeal play and the defensive team loses the privilege of putting the batter-runner out, if the appeal is not made before he returns to first base, after over-running the base.